-- 9.01 Your Roth IRA Documents.
-This Internal Revenue Service (IRS) Forms 5305 series agreement for Roth IRAs, and any amendments or additional provisions to such agreement (the "Agreement") set forth the terms and conditions governing your Roth individual retirement account (IRA) and your or, after your death, your beneficiary's relationship with us.
-This agreement is accompanied by a disclosure statement, which sets forth various Roth IRA rules in simpler language, a financial disclosure, and may also be accompanied by other documents such as an application or beneficiary designation. - 9.02 Definitions.
-This IRS Forms 5305 series agreement contains a detailed definitions section.
-The definitions found in such section apply to this Agreement.
-The IRS refers to you as the depositor, and us as the custodian.
+9.01 Your Roth IRA Documents.
+This Internal Revenue Service (IRS) Forms 5305 series agreement for Roth IRAs, amendments, application, beneficiary designation, disclosure statement, and other documentation, if any, set forth the terms and conditions governing your Roth individual retirement account (IRA) and your or, after your death, your beneficiary's relationship with us.
+Articles I through VIII of the IRS 5305 agreement have been reviewed and approved by the IRS.
+The disclosure statement sets forth various Roth IRA rules in simpler language.
+Unless it would be inconsistent to do so, words and phrases used in this document should be construed so the singular includes the plural and the plural includes the singular.

+9.02 Definitions.
+This agreement refers to you as the depositor, and us as the custodian.
 References to "you," "your," and "Roth IRA owner" will mean the depositor, and "we," "us," and "our" will mean the custodian.
 The terms "you" and "your" will apply to you.
-In the event you appoint a third party, or have a third party appointed on your behalf, to handle certain transactions affecting your Roth IRA, such third party will be your agent and will be considered "you" for purposes of this Agreement.
-Additionally, references to "Roth IRA" will mean the custodial account. - Additional Provisions.
-Additional provisions may be attached to, and 9.03 made a part of, this Agreement by either party.
+In the event you appoint a third party, or have a third party appointed on your behalf, to handle certain transactions affecting your Roth IRA, such third party will be your agent and will be considered "you" for purposes of this agreement.
+Additionally, references to "Roth IRA" will mean the custodial account.

+9.03 Additional Provisions.
+Additional provisions may be attached to, and made a part of, this agreement by either party.
 The provisions must be in writing, agreed to by us, and in a format acceptable to us.